APPLICATIONS OPEN from 1 January to 30 April

 The grant money is only provided following the submission of the report.
 An official invoice of expenses approved in your application must be submitted with the report to receive reimbursement for your project.

-Successful applicants will receive the grant of up to $1000 and receive a 1 year membership to LSTAQ.
-Previous successful applicants cannot apply.
+Successful applicants will receive a grant of up to $1000 and receive a once off, 1 year membership to LSTAQ.